 As the wiki article on pinto beans says, they are not a unique species per se; they are simply a variation of the common bean, which is the same plant that grows string beans.
 String beans…which are used all the time in Chinese food.
 In fact, according to Wikipedia (http://en.wikipedia.org/wiki/Phaseolus_vulgaris), China is the world’s largest grower of string beans.
 So they have the same beans—they just don’t use them the same way.
 There is nothing close to refried beans.
 So the adzuki bean was sweeter, but why did the string beans used so commonly not manifest themselves as something closer to Latin cuisine?

-At this point, I realized any further contemplation and research into the history of bean politics was probably unadvisable, but what can I say—I’ve bean obsessed.
+At this point, I realized any further contemplation and research into the history of bean politics was probably inadvisable, but what can I say—I’ve been obsessed.
 Random divides between cuisines like this are amazing because they usually show you a lot about the history and culture of a place (in this case it taught me a little biology).
 Historians track spice routes by looking at maps and studying records, but we can all do the same by going out and having a bite to eat.
-America is a great example of this, because in one dish you might be able to see influences from all over the world.
+America is a great example of this because in one dish you might be able to see influences from all over the world.
 A teriyaki burger could have influences from Japan, Germany, France, England—or it could just be some meat on a bun.
 It just depends on your tastes.